 An individual who applies for AHIC and passes the exam is certified as an AMIA Certified Health Informatics Professional™ (ACHIP™).
 AMIA also refers to these individuals as diplomates.

 Qualifying experience includes work that aligns with AHIC™ Outline of Exam Topics and includes evidence of critical thinking and analysis; independent decision-making; project management; managing personnel, resources or partner relationships; leading or supporting teams; policy development; or strategic planning.
-Qualifying experience may be gained prior to the completion of the qualifying graduate degree.
+Qualifying experience may be gained prior to the completion of the qualifying degree.

 Yes.
 Individuals residing outside of the US that meet eligibility criteria are eligible.